aryavorskiy/LatticeModels.jl/docs/src/lattice.md

 ```

 Here we first create the macro cell, then find the coordinate values for its sites.
-After that we use LatticeValue broadcasting - see [Lattice values](@ref) for more detail.
+After that we use LatticeValue broadcasting, see [Lattice values](@ref) for more detail.

 !!! tip
     This way to define sublattices is preferred, because code like this is the most readable.